 Lockheed Martin Spirit Awards - One Division B and one Division C team each year are honored with this award bestowed upon the team that best exempifies good sportsmanship, team collaboration and school spirit.
 Event supervisors will privately nominate teams based on their participation in each event, so be at your best at all times!
 You never know who's watching when you do a good deed, congratulate another team, or help a fellow competitor. ($2,000 per school)

-Frequently Asked Questions Deadline
+Frequently Asked Questions and Clarifications

 Note: The Science Olympiad FAQ system will close at midnight roughly a week before the National Tournament, so be sure to ask any questions before that time.

-Science Olympiad Global Ambassador Team from Japan
+Global Ambassador Team from Japan

 National Tournament Scoring Policy